Jerry Rawlings: State burial

 From 24 to 27 January 2021, funeral ceremonies were organised at Accra in Rawlings' memory.
-A requiem mass for Jerry Rawlings was held at the Holy Spirit Cathedral on 24 January 2021, followed by a vigil at the Air Force Officers' Mess in Accra later that evening.
+A requiem mass for Jerry John Rawlings was held at the Holy Spirit Cathedral on 24 January 2021, followed by a vigil at the Air Force Officers' Mess in Accra later that evening.
 His body was laid in state in the foyer of the Accra International Conference Centre from 25 to 26 January 2021.
 There were also traditional rites performed by the Anlo Ewe people of his maternal ancestry.
 On 27 January 2021, a state funeral, attended by national and international political leaders, paramount chiefs, diplomats and other dignitaries, was held at the Black Star Square before his burial service at the Military Cemetery at Burma Camp, with full military honours, including a slow march by the funeral cortège, a flypast of a Ghana Air Force helicopter, the sounding of the Last Post by army buglers and a 21-gun salute.